adepennart/report_figure_make/README.md

 ```bash=
 source ~/.bash_profile
 ```
-Verify after sourcing that you are still in your neuprint conda environment.
+Verify after sourcing that you are still in your pymaid conda environment.

 a bash script will be used to produce 3 figures, but firstly the script needs to be activated.
 ```bash=